lightning/bolts/07-routing-gossip.md

 by the message length) allows us to extend the `channel_update` with different fields in future.

-The recommendation against redundant minimizes spamming the network, however it is sometimes inevitable.
+The recommendation against redundant `channel_update`s minimizes spamming the network, however it is sometimes inevitable.
 For example, a channel with a peer which is unreachable will eventually cause a `channel_update` to indicate that the channel is disabled, with another update re-enabling